Société de chemin de fer de la Gaspésie: Declining traffic - 1996 to present

 Due to declining traffic, as well as CN's divestment in rural branchlines following privatization in 1996, the entire line was sold to the Quebec Railway Corporation (reporting mark; QRC) on 1 December 1996.
 The QRC established the Chemin de fer Baie des Chaleurs (Chaleur Bay Railway, reporting mark; CBC) as a holding company for the line.
 Operating rights were shared by the New Brunswick East Coast Railway and sister company Chemin de fer de la Matapédia et du Golfe.

 1998 brought the closure of the Noranda Copper Mine in Murdochville.
 The company continued to operate the smelter at a loss until 2002, hauling in ore concentrate by rail to Sandy Beach and exporting refined copper ingots.
 In 2002 the Gaspésia Paper Mill in Chandler closed, effectively ending any regular freight service east of New Richmond.
 In 2006, the Smurfit-Stone boxboard plant in New Richmond shut down, putting an end to any regular freight service east of Nouvelle.
 Today, regular freight service on the line serves the Temrex sawmill in Nouvelle-Ouest and has been extended again to New Richmond as Ciment Mcinnis is now transloading cement from there.

 1997 sale of 50 miles of the Chandler Subdivision

 Major declines in traffic on the eastern end of the Chandler Subdivision (milepost 44.1 to 104.2) caused the CBC to divest itself of the 50 mile section of line east of Chandler.
 This section of line was purchased by the local MRC's to preserve the rail corridor on 16 June 1997.
-A holding company named the Société de chemin de fer de la Gaspésie was formed to own this section of track, with operating rights subcontracted onto the NBEC and CFMG railways.
+A holding company named the Corporation du chemin de fer de la Gaspésie was formed to own this section of track, with operating rights subcontracted onto the NBEC and CFMG railways.

+2007

+In 2007, the holding company was dissolved and a new one was created, the Société de chemin de fer de la Gaspésie, by a private bill of the Quebec Legislative Assembly.